How Non-U.S. Companies with U.S. Subs Can Win Dismissals from U.S. Litigation

 Robert P. Reznick

-The Global law firm Orrick, Herrington & Sutcliffe LLP takes great pride in announcing the June 2016 edition of The World in U.S. Courts: Orrick’s Quarterly Review of Decisions Applying U.S. Law To Global Business and Cross-Border Activities.
-This issue contains our summaries of 25 new U.S. federal court decisions, in areas of the law including the Foreign Sovereign Immunities Act, Arbitration, Securities Law, White Collar Criminal Law, and Personal Jurisdiction.
-To view the current issue, please click here.
+The Global law firm Orrick, Herrington & Sutcliffe LLP takes great pride in announcing the latest edition of The World in U.S. Courts: Orrick’s Quarterly Review of Decisions Applying U.S. Law To Global Business and Cross-Border Activities.
+This issue contains our summaries of new U.S. federal court decisions, in areas of the law including the Foreign Sovereign Immunities Act, Arbitration, Securities Law, White Collar Criminal Law, and Personal Jurisdiction.
+To view the current issue, please clicking here.